 About our name

-“BCC” comes from Brunstad Christian Church, based on the place Brunstad in Sandefjord municipality in Norway, which has been an international gathering place for the church since 1956.
-The conferences here are still an important arena for fellowship in the faith, even though the church no longer owns the place.
+“BCC” comes from of Brunstad Christian Church, which is derived from a place called Brunstad in Sandefjord municipality, Norway.
+This place has been an international gathering place for the church since 1956.
+The conferences here are still an important arena for fellowship in the faith, even though the church is no longer the owner.

-In recent times, the conference facility at Oslofjord has undergone extensive development, and BCC Event organizes events, youth camps, family days and activities for children and young people here.
+In recent times, the conference facility at Oslofjord has undergone extensive development, and it is here that BCC Event organizes annual conferences, youth camps, family days and activities for children and young people here.

-In Norway and elsewhere, BCC was previously referred to as “Smith’s Friends,” but this has never been the church’s official name.
+In Norway and elsewhere, BCC has previously been referred to as “Smith’s Friends,” but this has never been the church’s official name.